MindscapeHQ/raygun4js/README.md

 `captureMissingRequests` - RUM uses the window.performance API to track XHR timing information and (depending on the browser) not all non-2XX XHR timings are recorded by this API.
 This option enables the tracking of these missing XHR's calls by tracking the difference between send & success XHR handlers.
 This is not enabled by default due these timings being as accurate as the performance API.

-`trackMeasurementTimings` - When enabled Raygun4JS will track each `performance.measure` call as it's own custom timing entry.
+`automaticPerformanceCustomTimings` - When enabled Raygun4JS will track each `performance.measure` call as it's own custom timing entry.
 This enables developers to use a more native API for tracking performance timings.
 More information about `performance.measure` can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure).

 An example: